 141 Area lands, including but not limited to fairs, festivals, concerts, group gatherings, wedding, 142 reunions, fishing tournaments and boating events, fundraisers, and all other recreation activities 143 and amenities as described in the Resource Management Plan.
 144 (u) "Third Party Agreements" means agreements and contracts, including 145 Special Use contracts or permits, Concession contracts and Service Contracts, issued by the 146 District to another entity to provide recreation related services and facilities for the Reservoir 147 Area other than Commercial Filming and Rights-of-Use.
 148 149 2.
 TRANSFER OF RESPONSIBILITY 150 The United States hereby transfers to the District, subject to the provisions of this 151 Agreement, and the District hereby accepts responsibility for Management of the Reservoir Area.
 152 153 3.
 TERM OF AGREEMENT 154 The term of this Agreement will be 25 year(s) from the date first written above, unless 155 terminated sooner as provided herein.
 Two years prior to expiration of this Agreement, the 156 parties shall, in good faith, commence negotiation of a new Management Agreement.
 157 158 4.
-ADMINISTRATION, OPERATION, MAINTENANCE, AND DEVELOPMENT 159 The District will be responsible for the Management of the Reservoir Area in accordance 160 with the following: 161 (a) The District will, within the limits of its authority, adopt and enforce rules 162 and regulations for public conduct within the Reservoir Area as are necessary and desirable to 163 protect the health and safety of persons using the Reservoir Area, for the preservation of law and
+ADMINISTRATION, OPERATION, MAINTENANCE, AND DEVELOPMENT 159 The District will be responsible for the Management of the Reservoir Area in accordance 160 with the following: 161 (a) The District will, within the limits of its authority, adopt and enforce rules 162 and regulations for public conduct within the Reservoir Area as are necessary and desirable to 163 protect the health and safety of persons using the Reservoir Area, for the preservation of law and order, and for the protection of resources, lands and Recreation Facilities.
+Said rules and regulations will be consistent with regulations promulgated by Reclamation in 43 Code of Federal Regulations, Part 423 and Part 429 and other applicable Federal, State and District laws, rules, regulations, and policies currently in place or as may be amended or adopted in the future.
+The District has adopted and implemented rules, regulations, and ordinances for the Reservoir Area as provided for under 43 CFR 423.3(a) (2) and 423.3(c).

-164 order, and for the protection of resources, lands and Recreation Facilities.
-Said rules and 165 regulations will be consistent with regulations promulgated by Reclamation in 43 Code of 166 Federal Regulations, Part 423 and Part 429 and other applicable Federal, State and District laws, 167 rules, regulations, and policies currently in place or as may be amended or adopted in the future.
-168 The District has adopted and implemented rules, regulations, and ordinances for the Reservoir 169 Area as provided for under 43 CFR 423.3(a) (2) and 423.3(c).
-170 (b) The District will ensure that land use of the Reservoir Area will conform 171 to all applicable Federal laws, rules, regulations, policies, and Executive Orders.
-Where 172 variations exist in Federal laws, rules, orders, regulations, and policies, the most stringent will be 173 the required standard.
-Where, State laws, and/or regulations are more stringent, but do not 174 conflict with Federal policy, law, and/or regulations, and the State's will be the required 175 standard.
-176 (c) The District may rely on the Ventura County Sheriff's Department, 177 California Highway Patrol, and/or other law enforcement agencies to enforce applicable Federal 178 and State laws and local rules, regulations, and assist as necessary the enforcement of ordinances 178 179 and State laws and local rules, regulations, and assist as necessary the enforcement of ordinances 179 and State laws and local rules, regulations, and assist as necessary the enforcement of ordinances adopted pursuant to Article 4(a) within the Reservoir Area, to maintain and preserve law and 179 180 and State laws and local rules, regulations, and assist as necessary the enforcement of ordinances adopted pursuant to Article 4(a) within the Reservoir Area, to maintain and preserve law and order, and protect recreation facilities, resources and lands.
-179 180 181 and State laws and local rules, regulations, and assist as necessary the enforcement of ordinances adopted pursuant to Article 4(a) within the Reservoir Area, to maintain and preserve law and order, and protect recreation facilities, resources and lands. (d) Any Recreation Facilities to be developed by the District shall be 179 180 181 182 and State laws and local rules, regulations, and assist as necessary the enforcement of ordinances adopted pursuant to Article 4(a) within the Reservoir Area, to maintain and preserve law and order, and protect recreation facilities, resources and lands. (d) Any Recreation Facilities to be developed by the District shall be developed in accordance with the RMP, the Final Environmental Impact Statement and Record
+- (b) The District will ensure that land use of the Reservoir Area will conform to all applicable Federal laws, rules, regulations, policies, and Executive Orders.
+Where variations exist in Federal laws, rules, orders, regulations, and policies, the most stringent will be the required standard.
+Where, State laws, and/or regulations are more stringent, but do not conflict with Federal policy, law, and/or regulations, and the State's will be the required standard. - (c) The District may rely on the Ventura County Sheriff's Department, and State laws and local rules, regulations, and assist as necessary the enforcement of ordinances adopted pursuant to Article 4(a) within the Reservoir Area, to maintain and preserve law and order, and protect recreation facilities, resources and lands. - (d) Any Recreation Facilities to be developed by the District shall be developed in accordance with the RMP, the Final Environmental Impact Statement and Record of Decision at Lake Casitas or any subsequent revisions or subsequent environmental documentation.
+The District shall be responsible for conducting all work on such facilities, unless otherwise directed by Reclamation.